Snapshots of Food Industry News

 Parag is likely to increase the capacity of its existing plants.
 People are willing to pay more if milk is available from good dairy processing plants.
 This would also spell death for milk adulteration.
 The state is studying the possibility of setting up more processing plants in Gorakhpur and surrounding areas.
 RS Sodhi Managing Director, Amul Dairy acknowledged that UP is the biggest milk producing state of the country and produces double the milk than in Gujarat.
 He also hinted that Amul could provide training and exposure to Parag in all fields including processing and marketing.

 The beverage company has stated that they have had a remarkable financial year.
 They are also happy about beginning work on four new manufacturing units simultaneously.
 This would help the company to double its production capacity in the next 12 to 18 months.
 The company has entered new markets in the south.
-In the coming year health conscious consumers can expect new and innovative product.
+In the coming year health, conscious consumers can expect the new and innovative product.